 I thought that the web site set up by the FSF for comments on the new draft license was the best design I had ever seen, and probably have ever seen, for displaying edits by a massive variety of people.
 One could easily see the exact word or passage each person was critiquing, even if half a dozen people offered comments on overlapping phrases.

-The new licence was finalized in 2007.
+The new license was finalized in 2007.
 Oddly, a lot of people rejected it.
 The Linux kernel developers decided to stick with version 2.
 And perhaps that was just as well, because there were hundreds and maybe thousands of developers who owned different updates made to the kernel.
 Getting them all to upgrade to version 3 would have been logistically tortuous.

 But on to the other myth I wanted to dispel.
 Many people identified the FSF with Stallman, and considered Stallman some kind of fanatic.
 Stallman has personal oddities, and I believe he stayed on as president of the FSF too long, but it is unfair to call consistent and insistent principles “fanaticism”.

 Think of how the ACLU or the Electronic Privacy Information Center hammer on any government proposal that would weaken privacy.
-Some of those proposals address real problems—notably terroism, violent crime, and pandemics—but it’s up to someone to argue at every juncture for our fast-eroding rights, and that’s what the ACLU and EPIC do.
+Some of those proposals address real problems—notably terrorism, violent crime, and pandemics—but it’s up to someone to argue at every juncture for our fast-eroding rights, and that’s what the ACLU and EPIC do.

 Although many people have heard of Stallman’s alleged fanaticism (that is, an insistence on the difficult but necessary steps to preserve privacy and freedom), I think that very few people understand his pragmaticism.
 I’ve encountered it a few times while working with Stallman on various policy issues.
 The first time, he was still living in his office at MIT, where I came in to strategize about how to work on a copyright issue where the Boston chapter of Computer Professionals for Social Responsibility was trying to get Representative Barney Frank’s support.